item4/yui/README.rst

   string.
 API Key for using Neople API.
   **Do not** upload this value on VCS.

+TDCPROJECT_KEY
+  string.
+API Key for using SK Telecom Developer API.
+  It is required by fetching holiday name and monday info.
+  **Do not** upload this value on VCS.

 WEBSOCKETDEBUGGERURL
   string.
 URL of Chrome websocket debugger.
   This is using for access webpage via headless Chrome for bypass anti-DDoS tool such as CloudFlare.